nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `edit 2 Company meeting tomorrow morning at 7am to 9am -high`
 * `add Buy coffee for boss by 8am repeat every day`
 * `edit 3 Buy coffee for boss by 7am repeat every 2 days`
+* `edit 3 Buy coffee for boss for the last time! by 7am`

 ### Deleting a task: `delete`
 Deletes an existing task in your task manager.<br>